xtsoukala/dual_path/README.md

 1. train a monolingual version with the L1
 2. Use the weights of the monolingual model to train a bilingual model.

 For instance, if you want to train a late bilingual model with L1 English and L2 Spanish for a total of 40 epochs, you first need to train a *monolingual* English model for the amount of epochs that the speakers are monolingual-only (e.g., 10 for 1/4th of the total epochs).
-In the monolingual simulation you use the same bilingual lexicon as the final one, but you need to specify that you do not want any L2 input (`--l2_decimal_fraction 0`).
+In the monolingual simulation you use the same bilingual lexicon as the final one, but you need to specify that you do not want any L2 input (`--l2-decimal-fraction 0`).
 In the `--lang` argument the L1 comes first, so in this case provide `--lang en es`, or `--lang es en` for L1 Spanish.

 For monolingual English:

 ```
-python src/start_dual_path.py --lang en es --lexicon  data/code-switching/lexicon.csv --structures data/code-switching/structures.csv --epochs 10 --sim 4 --l2_decimal_fraction 0 --resdir monolingual_model
+python src/start_dual_path.py --lang en es --lexicon  data/code-switching/lexicon.csv --structures data/code-switching/structures.csv --epochs 10 --sim 4 --l2-decimal-fraction 0 --resdir monolingual_model
 ```

 After this model is trained:
-- using the `--sw` (`--set_weights`) flag, provide the trained weights from the previous simulations (folder: `simulations/monolingual_model`)
+- using the `--sw` (`--set-weights`) flag, provide the trained weights from the previous simulations (folder: `simulations/monolingual_model`)
 - provide the same lexicon, structures, and languages as before
-- specify that the L2 epoch (`--l2_epoch`) starts at 10 (the last epoch of the monolingual model)
+- specify that the L2 epoch (`--l2-epoch`) starts at 10 (the last epoch of the monolingual model)
 - If you want the test the model's code-switching behavior already, use the `--cs` flag.

 ```
-python src/start_dual_path.py --epochs 40 --lexicon data/code-switching/lexicon.csv  --structures data/code-switching/structures.csv --sim 4 --l2_epoch 10 --lang en es --sw simulations/monolingual_model --cs
+python src/start_dual_path.py --epochs 40 --lexicon data/code-switching/lexicon.csv  --structures data/code-switching/structures.csv --sim 4 --l2-epoch 10 --lang en es --sw simulations/monolingual_model --cs
 ```

-**Note**: The main difference between the `--l2_epoch` and `--swe` flags is that in the latter case, the `swe`-th weight becomes the initial training weight, and training continues for `--epoch` more epochs.
-Whereas in the case of `--l2_epoch`, the initial model weights stay intact and training continues for `--epoch` minus `--l2_epoch` epochs.
+**Note**: The main difference between the `--l2-epoch` and `--swe` flags is that in the latter case, the `swe`-th weight becomes the initial training weight, and training continues for `--epoch` more epochs.
+Whereas in the case of `--l2-epoch`, the initial model weights stay intact and training continues for `--epoch` minus `--l2-epoch` epochs.
-- For instance, if `epoch` is set to 10, and `l2_epoch` is set to 2, the model will be trained for 8 more epochs.
+- For instance, if `epoch` is set to 10, and `l2-epoch` is set to 2, the model will be trained for 8 more epochs.
 If, instead, `swe` is set to 2, the model will be trained for 10 epochs, using swe 2 as the intial training weights.

 ## Continue training a model